mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-In DrawBuffer_geometry, I did a search/replace of 'char' with 'ConsoleGlyph'
+In DrawBuffer_geometry, search/replace of `char` with `ConsoleGlyph`

+And because we changed `DrawBuffer`, we need to change it's inheriting class `GraphicsContext`

 `scene`
 src/MrV/CommandLine/GraphicsContext